kaylevine/PUI2016_kal573/HW1_kal573/README.md

 I also created the alias `pui2016` in `.bash_profile` as shown in the screenshot.
 This alias will allow me to run the command `cd $PUI2016_kal573` and change into that directory in the future.
 The dollar sign symbol is needed to designate the following text as a variable.

+To complete Assignment 2, I input the following three commands:

+`pwd`

+`pui2016`

+`pwd`

+This reveals that I properly created the environmental variable and alias for the new directory.

 ![Screenshot 1: directory creation](/HW1_kal573/bash_profile.png)